SpongePowered/SpongeDocs/source/plugin/advanced/debugging.rst

 .. tip::

-    See the `Setting Up Your Workspace <../basics/workspace>`_ documentation, before attempting to follow this guide.
+    See the :doc:`../basics/workspace/index` documentation, before attempting to follow this guide.

 Preparing your Plugin
 =====================